14 New York subway riding tips

 Traveling to New York City sometime soon?
-If this will be your first time visiting this chaotic yet charismatic metropolis, you could probably use some New York subway tips.
+If this will be your first time visiting this chaotic yet charismatic metropolis, you can probably use some New York subway tips from a local.
 Yes, the New York subway system is complex and overwhelming, but once you figure it out, it’s the most efficient way to navigate the city.

-Since I’ve lived in NYC for more than a decade, riding the subway comes naturally to me now, but I was once a novice like you.
+Because I’ve lived in NYC since 2007, riding the subway comes naturally to me now, but I was once a novice like you.
 As a tourist or newcomer, you too will need some time to learn the subway ropes, so to speak.
 Continue reading for my New York subway tips to make riding the trains a snap.

 Get a subway map.